 FaceX offers a platform for facial recognition based solutions to solve these problems.
 Using Face recognition, face ID and Gender-age identification, a normal brick and mortar store can be a smart store to cater to the customers and enhance their shopping experience.

-A few features that FaceX has delivered and implemented are Customer Counter, Glance time, Customer Greeting and Targeted advertisement.
+A few features that FaceX is working on delivering and implementing are Customer Counter, Glance time, Customer Greeting and Targeted advertisement.

 Customer counter uses Smart CCTV cameras linked to the FaceX Face detection API to detect, count and analyze the number of customers that enter the store throughout the day.
 The faces are detected and analyzed by Face analytics and gender-age identification and logged along with the time and date information; this way, retail store owners will have a better understanding of their store popularity with respect to customers of different demographics by identifying the ages and genders of the incoming customers and using the information to have an idea of which age-gender groups frequent the store more.
 They would also know their most and least busy hours and the frequency of repeat customers using Face Recognition to identify their loyal customers.